 Baptisms should be a joyous occasion.
 Help to keep your church’s baptism days that way by having sound safety procedures in place at all times.

-Click the link to read more of our posts on People Protection for church organisations.
+Click the link to read more of our posts on safety for church organisations.

 Written by Tess OliverTags: health & safety, risk management